robosense2025/track2/README.md

 5 - pause           # newly added action for pausing without movement
 ```

-This action space is fully backward-compatible with Phase 1, ensuring smooth transition for existing methods.
+The two new actions (4-move_backward, 5-pause) are optional.
+Teams can continue using only actions 0-3 from Phase 1.
+Therefore, the action space is fully backward-compatible with Phase 1, ensuring smooth transition for existing methods.

 Participants are strongly encouraged to develop and test their pipelines locally using this image to ensure compatibility with the evaluation server.